MugheesAhmad2000/Customer-Churn-Prediction/README.md

 ## Models Training:
 The models which I have choices are:
-•	Logistic Regression
+*	Logistic Regression
-•	Random Forest
+* Random Forest
-•	Support Vector Classifier
+*	Support Vector Classifier

 I have trained and tested these models on both unbalanced and balanced data so compare the results.

-•	Logistic Regression:
+*	Logistic Regression:
-o	Unbalanced Dataset:
+**	Unbalanced Dataset:
 The results of testing were:

  ![image](https://github.com/MugheesAhmad2000/Customer-Churn-Prediction/assets/61706830/1e6e6910-881c-4fec-83f6-938c0dc465e1)